Wooden Housewarming Gift Ideas

 Why Wood Works as a Housewarming Gift

-The right piece depends on how well you know the person.
-And how much you want to spend.
-Here's how I'd think about it.
+The right piece depends on how well you know the person and how much you want to spend.
+Here's how I'd think through it.

 A Wooden Bud Vase - from £20